- Our Impact

 LIVE YIS interview with Mark Mobius Transcript

 James: Welcome everyone to Young Investors Society broadcast with the famous, Mark Mobius.
-And we have Caitlyn Tai, a Young Investors Society Member from Hong Kong here at Hong Kong International School.
-I am James Fletcher, president of the Young Investors Society and investor at APG Asset Management.
+And we have Kailyn Tai, a Young Investors Society Member from Hong Kong here at Hong Kong International School.
+I am James Fletcher with Young Investors Society.
 A quick reminder before we get started.
 We are doing our “Dollar-A-Day” sponsorship challenge and those essays are due by the end of December.
 We have a partnership with Stockpile where you can get free $5 for everyone that signs up.
 By the end of December, just a reminder to get your essays in and you’ll eligible for a match for your investing.
 With that, I am going to give an introduction to Mark and then will turn over to ask questions.

 Mark Mobius barely needs an introduction.
 He is the executive chairman of Templeton Emerging Markets Group.
 He spent 40 years working in emerging markets.
 I think I watched a video where you started investing in 1987.